box-community/box-python-gen-workshop/workshops/comments/comments.md

     """Delete a comment"""
     try:
         client.comments.delete_comment_by_id(comment.id)
-    except APIException as err:
+    except BoxAPIError as err:
-        if err.status != 404:
+        if err.response_info.status_code != 404:
             raise err
 ```
 The exception is to handle the case where the comment was already deleted.